 A bicycle’s heart and soul is its frame.
 It holds everything together and also defines a bike’s character and ride dynamics.
 To sum it all up, the frame is the most important thing to consider when buying a new bike with multiple options to choose from – designs, geometries, and frame materials.

-Most bikes are made of Steel, Aluminum, Carbon fiber or Titanium.
+Most bikes are made of Steel, Aluminum, Carbon fiber, or Titanium.
 The Steel and Titanium bikes are a niche market especially prominent in the handmade bicycle segment.
 A vast majority of bikes are made of Aluminum or Carbon each having its own set of pros and cons which ends up confusing most riders looking to decide on their next frame material of choice.

-Be wary of cheap carbon frames – these end up having more resin and less of actual carbon fiber.
+Be wary of cheap carbon frames – these end up having more resin and less carbon fiber.
 Not only can they end up weighing more than an Aluminium frame, but they might be unsafe and deliver a sluggish ride quality.

 While there are a ton of things to consider while choosing between Carbon and Aluminum the following are the four main factors to really consider

 A frame’s ride quality is determined by its riding dynamics on different road conditions and surfaces.
 Most modern frames are efficiently stiff yet compliant enough to soak up the rough terrain.
 These frames are mostly laterally stiff and vertically compliant.
 A good frame must resist torsional flex i.e the sort of flex that occurs when you pedal with a lot of force or corner really hard.
 This sort of flex in the frame can rob the rider of precious power and efficiency output.
 Most good frames these days are designed with this in mind.